 McGregor, South Africa

-In yet another aspect of my life, I offer
+In yet another aspect of my life, I am a writer for hire.

 And then there’s more: